shrinerb/shrine/README.md

 ### Generality

-This worker is completely agnostic about what kind of attachment it is uploading, and for which model.
+This solution is completely agnostic about what kind of attachment it is uploading/deleting, and for which model.
 This means that all attachments can use this same worker.
+Also, there is no need for any extra columns.

 ### Safety